Skip to main content

 (d) When the juvenile court relinquishes or transfers jurisdiction to a court in another Ohio county and the other court does not accept jurisdiction, the CSEA retains administrative responsibility.

-(e) If the juvenile court that has jurisdiction over a child subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(e) If the juvenile court that has jurisdiction over the child subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of a child resides or the person with whom a child resides has administrative responsibility.

-(3) When a child support order had been issued for the same parties and child but is now terminated or dismissed and no balances are owed, then the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(3) When a child support order had been issued for the same parties and child but is now terminated or dismissed and no balances are owed, then the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom the child resides has administrative responsibility.

 (4) When a child support order had been issued for the same parties and child and is now terminated but balances are still owed, the CSEA in the county in which the support order was issued retains administrative responsibility to collect the remaining balances.
-When either party requests the establishment of a new support order, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+When either party requests the establishment of a new support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom the child resides has administrative responsibility.

-(5) When the CSEA brings an action to establish a child support order before the court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(5) When the CSEA brings an action to establish a child support order before the court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom a child resides has administrative responsibility.

 (a) When the applicant for services moves to another Ohio county and the CSEA: